-In children < 8 yr, cervical spine injuries occur most commonly above C4 and are most commonly caused by motor vehicle crashes, falls, and child abuse.
-In children > 8 yr, injuries at C5 to C8 are more common and due to motor vehicle crashes and sports injuries, particularly gymnastics, diving, horseback riding, American football, and wrestling.
-Compared with adults, children have distinct anatomic features (eg, larger head size-to-body, elasticity of spinal ligaments capsules) that predispose them to hypermobility of the spinal column without apparent bony injury.
+In children < 8 years, cervical spine injuries occur most commonly above C4 and are most commonly caused by motor vehicle crashes, falls, and child abuse.
+In children > 8 years, injuries at C5 to C8 are more common and are due to motor vehicle crashes and sports injuries, particularly gymnastics, diving, horseback riding, American football, and wrestling.
+Compared with adults, children have distinct anatomic features (eg, larger head size-to-body, elasticity of spinal ligament capsules) that predispose them to hypermobility of the spinal column without apparent bony injury.

-Imaging usually begins with x-rays, including cross-table lateral, anteroposterior, and open-mouth odontoid views.
+Depending on local imaging resource availability, imaging usually begins with x-rays, including cross-table lateral, anteroposterior, and open-mouth odontoid views.
 If fracture, dislocation, or subluxation is suspected based on x-ray findings or a very high-risk mechanism of injury, CT is usually done.
 MRI is usually done with any of the following:

 Children with a spinal injury should be transferred to a pediatric trauma center.